Take the AICP Certification Exam

 Exam prep sessions offered by PDOs or chapters are a valuable starting point.
 They can provide detail on the application process, exam content, and testing tips.
 The depth of these offerings varies, with some chapters offering multi-session prep courses.

-- Plan Making and Implementation (30% of exam content)
+- Plan and Policy Development (15% of exam content)

-- Leadership, Administration, and Management (5% of exam content)
+- Administration and Management (6% of exam content) – Coming soon!

 - AICP Code of Ethics and Professional Conduct* (10% of exam content)